AnnaIrkhina/spacex/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## clone project to local folder wiht comand git clone  'git clone https://github.com/AnnaIrkhina/spacex.git'

+## you can stay on master or switch to branch show-one-misttion-details

+## do command 'yarn' to install dependencies

-In the project directory, you can run:
+then, you can run:

 ### `yarn start`